 If you happen to have one of these beautiful creatures in your basement, there are things you can and should do on a weekly basis to keep your steam boiler in top condition.
 There are also things that you should not do which should be left to your regular service technician.
 He will have his own checklist of service items to follow when performing your fall checkup (A must item on your to do list is to make sure the fall checkup is done.)
 Every year I replace two or three steam boilers because weekly homeowner maintenance and fall checkups by a qualified mechanic are not done.

-First of all and quite important is to make sure that you have the proper tools on hand to perform your weekly maintenance.
+- First - that you have the proper tools on hand to perform your weekly maintenance.

 - A boiler bucket, such as an old fashioned, 2 ½ gallon galvanized bucket with a strong metal handle works nicely.